the-solution-desk/OrganiserPro/docs/source/index.rst

 ..
-FileOrganizer documentation master file, created by sphinx-quickstart on Sun Jun 29 09:22:00 2025.
+OrganiserPro documentation master file, created by sphinx-quickstart on Sun Jun 29 09:22:00 2025.

-Welcome to FileOrganizer's documentation!
+Welcome to OrganiserPro's documentation!
 =======================================

 .. toctree::